ashishHomble/homble-frontend-assessment/README.md

 1. Fetch individual product data from the server using the endpoint: `/products/:id`.
 2. Display product information including product name, price, description, allergens, and usage instructions.
-3. Implement expandable/collapsible sections for the description, allergen information, and usage.
+3. Implement expandable/collapsible sections for the description, allergen information, and usage (all sections should be able to expand/collapse independently).
 4. Show a “Loading…” text when details are loading.

 ### Task 3: Code Improvement